 A salary cap is the maximum amount of money that your brokerage will collect from your sales commissions within a calendar year.
 Once you reach your cap, you’re free to keep any additional commissions for yourself.
 Almost every brokerage offers a cap, so be sure to compare the amount from one company to another.

-If you want to know which Arizona brokerages to apply to, check out our article What’s the Best Real Estate Company to Work for in 2021.
+If you want to know which Arizona brokerages to apply to, check out our article What’s the Best Real Estate Company to Work for?

 Ready to Get Started in Your New Career?